chriswongwk/citrixahv/resiliency/resiliency.rst

 If you're interested in additional real world system testing, Nutanix has produced an automated system test suite, X-Ray.
 X-Ray is designed to evaluate hyperconverged infrastructure platforms in a variety of scenarios, including: Database co-location (workload interference), snapshot impact, rolling upgrades, node failures, and workload simulations.

-Learn more and get started with X-Ray at http://www.nutanix.com/xray/
+Learn more and get started with X-Ray at http://www.nutanix.com/xray/.

 Updating CVM Firewall Rules
 +++++++++++++++++++++++++++

-In order to access the internal Curator diagnostic page from outside of the Controller VM subnet, we'll need to open TCP port 2010 in the CVM firewall.
+In order to access the internal diagnostic pages from outside of the Controller VM subnet, we'll need to open TCP port 2010 in the CVM firewall.
+Typically these pages are only accessed under the guidance of Nutanix Support.

 Using an SSH client, execute the following: